 We recommend this product for:

-We offer an ultra-awesome, top-of-the-line Timothy hay rabbit pellet fortified with all essential vitamins and minerals.
 Small Pet Select rabbit food pellets are made in small batches with only the finest ingredients, including our very best hand-selected Timothy hay.
 (We actually go to the fields to choose the hay we offer.
 And our CEO has 20/20 vision.
 No joke.)

 Pellets can be such a great supplement for your rabbit’s diet.
 Although hay is the most important part of your rabbit’s diet (really, it’s #1), when you want to provide a little extra nutrition, pellets could be your answer.